Almanac

 DEFENCE MEDICAL DIRECTORATE

-MILITARY MEDICAL RESEARCH AND INNOVATION
+RESEARCH AND CLINICAL INNOVATION

-The Research and Clinical Innovation (RCI) pillar of the Defence Medical Directorate is responsible for the innovative development of military medical care through academia, research, clinical policy and equipment capability developments to better prevent, detect and treat illness or injury resulting from operations and improve outcomes in operational healthcare.
+The Research and Clinical Innovation (RCI) branch of the Defence Medical Directorate is responsible for the innovative development of military medical care through academia, research, clinical policy and equipment capability developments to better prevent, detect and treat illness or injury resulting from operations and improve outcomes in operational healthcare.
 A diverse programme of research across primary care, secondary care, nursing, rehabilitation and mental health, seeks to develop the quality of patient care for current and anticipated medical requirements in the UK and the deployed environment.
 The Defence Medical Services innovation hub (JHubMed) seeks to deliver the latest technological solutions into the hands of the end user at pace.
 Alongside this, RCI’s development of strong national and international collaborative links, both military and civilian, are crucial to support future innovation in the healthcare environment.
 Robust educational ties with the Defence Medical Academy enable new developments, innovations and lessons to be passed onto Defence clinicians and support staff, directly enhancing delivery patient care.

 OPERATIONAL CAPABILITIES